taicaile/init.sh/README.md

 This script is used to initialize Linux development environment.

-Currently, this script do the followings:
+Currently, this script does the followings:

 - evaluate `direnv`
 - initialize bash prompt